abcsFrederick/CHAMPAGNE/docs/user-guide/test-info.md

-TODO This should walk the user through the steps of running the pipeline using test data
+This should walk the user through the steps of running the pipeline using test data

 # 5. Pipeline Tutorial